sandialabs/cf/doc/wiki/how-to-install-cf-plugin.md

-The goal of this page is to explain Credibility Framework plugin installation.
+The goal of this page is to explain Credibility Framework plugin and webapp installation.

 [Go back to Wiki home page](home)